sourcegraph/sourcegraph-public-snapshot/docs/user-data-deletion.md

 On this page, you are presented two options:

 - Deleting a user: the user and ALL associated data is marked as deleted in the DB and never served again.
 You could undo this by running DB commands manually.
 - Nuking a user, the user and ALL associated data is deleted forever (you CANNOT undo this).
-For GDPR-style requests, nuking is used (but not sufficient on its own, see below).

 When deleting or nuking a user, the following information is removed: